Jie Wu is the Interim Executive Director of the Harris County Department of Economic Equity and Opportunity (DEEO).

 In her previous roles, Dr. Pineda led various workforce development and small business development efforts with the City of Houston, including work with partners such as Meta (Facebook) and federally-funded small business programming for Hurricane Harvey recovery.

-Elizabeth Balderrama is the Assistant Director of Economic Development for the Department of Economic Equity and Opportunity.
+Elizabeth Balderrama is the Interim Director of Economic Development for the Department of Economic Equity and Opportunity.
 With nearly a decade of economic development experience, Elizabeth has worked in economic development at Lone Star College and the Greater Houston Partnership.
 At Lone Star College, she worked with Harris County to provide resources and support to economic development allies in the north Houston area.
 She rose to become the Interim Director of the college’s North Houston Region Economic Development Center and head of the North Houston Economic Development Alliance with more than 40 members.
 At the Greater Houston Partnership, Elizabeth conducted demographic and economic development research.
 Rising to Senior Research Manager, she managed and contributed to numerous research publications.
 Elizabeth has served on the Board of the Houston Economics Club since 2019 and is currently the Vice President.
 She has a degree in Economics and a minor in Poverty Studies from the University of Notre Dame.
 She is a certified Professional Community and Economic Developer and Business Retention and Expansion Coordinator.

 Gary Grier is the Assistant Director, Worker & Community Protection for the Inclusive Procurements Division of DEEO.
 Gary recently served 3.5 years as the Senior Program Manager- HUD Section 3 since January 13, 2020.
 Gary’s current focus is on regulatory compliance including Davis Bacon & Related Acts (DBRA), Prevailing Wage, and creating economic opportunity for low-income workers and businesses through HUD Section 3 requirements.